Pi-hole Meets Unbound: Network-Wide Ad Blocking and Truly Private DNS

 Pi-hole runs happily on a Raspberry Pi, an old PC, or a virtual machine, on most Debian-based Linux distributions.
 The official installer is a single command:

 Give the machine a static IP address before you go further, either in the host’s network configuration or as a DHCP reservation on your router.
+Pick something out of your DHCP pool range — say 192.168.1.53, a nod to DNS’s port 53.
 A DNS server that changes address is a DNS server that breaks your whole network the moment it moves.
-Once that is settled, log in to http://<pi-hole-ip>/admin and you will see queries already flowing if anything on the box is making lookups.
+Once that is settled, log in to http://192.168.1.53/admin and you will see queries already flowing if anything on the box is making lookups.

 Pi-hole only blocks for devices that actually use it.
 The cleanest way to enrol every device is to set Pi-hole as the DNS server in your router’s DHCP settings, because then every device that joins your network is handed Pi-hole’s address automatically.